crowdagger/caribon/README.md

 Library
 =======
 It is possible to use Caribon as a library.
-There is currently no documentation online, but you should be able to generate it with `cargo doc`.
+The documentation is available [here](http://lady-segfault.github.io/caribon/); in order to get the latest version, you can also generate it with `cargo doc`.

 Basically, it's pretty easy: